Rotational Perched Facet Dislocation

 A rotational perched facet dislocation involves:

-• Facet Perching: The inferior articular facet of the upper vertebra “sits” on, but does not fully dislocate over, the superior facet of the lower vertebra.
+• Facet Perching: The inferior articular facet of the upper “sits” on, but does not fully dislocate over, the superior facet of the lower vertebra.

 • Rotation Component: The injured vertebra rotates axially, typically toward the side of maximal force, causing asymmetric locking of facets.